-- a) two months' salary for each year of service, subject to a minimum of 4 and a maximum of 24 months, ifthe employer is above the Threshold; - b) one month's salary for each year of service, with a minimum of two and a maximum of six, if the employer is above the Threshold.
+- (c) two months' salary for each year of service, subject to a minimum of 4 and a maximum of 24 months, if the employer is above the Threshold; - (d) one month's salary for each year of service, with a minimum of two and a maximum of six months' salary, if the employer is below the Threshold.

-Transfer of undertaking
+Transfer of an undertaking

 A business transfer occurs when, as a result of a transaction of any kind (except a mere sale of shares) the ownership of an organised economic entity or of an autonomous part of it, whether profit-making or not, which produces or exchanges goods or services, is transferred to another business entity.
-Usufruct, lease of business, mergers and demergers are also deemed to be the transfer of a business.
+Usufruct, lease of business, mergers and demergers are also deemed to be a transfer of a business.